Faculty Manual

 Prerequisites

-Instructors may not impose prerequisites not listed in the Undergraduate and Graduate Course Book/University Bulletin.
+Instructors may not impose prerequisites not listed in the official course catalog in Self Service.

 Program Changes

 Program changes by students are permitted with the appropriate advisor/chairperson/school director/academic dean approval in any given semester.
-The specific final dates for program changes for regular semesters and summer sessions will be published on the Academic Calendar and are available in the Office of Enrollment Services.
+The specific final dates for program changes for regular semesters and summer sessions are available in the Office of Enrollment Services.

 Purchasing Policies